knolleary/node-red-nodes-workshop/part2/README.md

 [Inject] --> [Workshop Node] --> [Debug]
 ```

-Configure the Inject node to send a string of "HELLO" - or anything you want.
-Just
+Configure the Inject node to send a string of "HELLO" - or anything you want - in the `payload` property.
-make sure it isn't all lower-case already as that's what your new node will be doing.
+Just make sure it isn't all lower-case already as that's what your new node will be doing.

-Deploy the flow, click the Inject node and check the Debug side to see the result - you
+Deploy the flow, click the button attached to the Inject node to trigger it and check the Debug sidebar
-should see the payload has been converted to lower case letters.
+to see the result - you should see the payload has been converted to lower case letters.

 ## Summary